Table of Contents

 The centrifuge needs to be food-grade with all stainless steel fluid contact for the food industry vinegar recovery.
-Other (non-food industrial) applications can use non-food-grade centrifuge still considering the acidic nature of vinegar.
+Other (non-food industrial) applications can use a non-food-grade centrifuge still, considering the acidic nature of vinegar.

 An industrial disc-stack centrifuge with its amplified centrifugal force can separate the small suspended food or inorganic particles from the vinegar.